-The program of study at St. John's College is based on the belief that a genuine liberal education requires the study of great books because they express most original and most deeply the ideas that have shaped our civilization.
+The program of study at St. John's College is based on the belief that a genuine liberal education requires the study of great books because they express most originally and most deeply the ideas that have shaped our civilization.
 These books are our most important teachers.
 They are both timeless and timely; they illuminate the persisting questions of human existence that bear directly on the problems we face today.
-Their authors can speak to us as freshly as when they spoke for the first time, because what they have to tell us is not of merely academic concern or remote from our true interests.
+Their authors can speak to us as freshly as when they spoke for the first time, because what they have to tell us regards our true interests and is not of merely academic concern.
 The books change our minds, move our hearts, and touch our spirits.

 St. John’s faculty members are referred to as tutors rather than professors to signify that it isn’t their chief role to profess or lecture—but to guide students through the program of study.
 Most hold doctorates in particular fields, but all teach across the curriculum.
 Tutors shape discussion by asking questions, supplying examples, and encouraging students to explore the implications of their own statements.
-You work your way through difficult texts and ideas with the support of tutors, but you ultimately arrive at the answers for yourself.
+We work through difficult texts and ideas with the support of tutors, and ultimately arrive at the answers for ourselves.

-The St. John’s Graduate Institute was founded in 1967 at the Santa Fe campus and now flourishes as well in Annapolis.
+The St. John’s Graduate Institute was founded in 1967 at the Santa Fe campus and now flourishes in Annapolis as well.
 The Master of Arts in Eastern Classics program was established in 1994.
 St. John’s College, founded in Maryland in 1696 as King William’s School, is a community of learning dedicated to offering the very best in liberal education.
 Graduate Institute students become lifetime members of the St. John’s College community and can take part in study groups, formal and informal lectures, and other aspects of the life of the mind that our community cultivates and protects.